-Certain shared service activities have been provided to the Company.
+Certain shared services have been provided to the Company.
 The remuneration for these services has been agreed and is consistent with amounts charged to other group companies.
 Amounts owed to and by related parties are disclosed in the table below.

 Included in the Company's income statement are payments made to Kiwibank as consideration for the distribution services and the outsourcing of ancillary services to support the Company's insurance business.
-In addition, a fixed cost is paid to Kiwibank as consideration for use of the Kiwibank store network.

-From 16 November 2018 the Company has engaged the services of Kiwi Wealth Investments Limited Partnership ("KWILP") as investment manager.
+The Company has engaged the services of Kiwi Wealth Investments Limited Partnership ("KWILP") as investment manager.
 KWILP is a commonly controlled entity.